 - Multi-select: Multi-select is used when you want participants to select more than one answer from a list.

 - Text entry: Text entry, also known as open-field, is used to gather open-ended responses.
-These responses can be lengthy essays, standard form information such as name and email address, or anything in between.
+These survey responses can be lengthy essays, standard form information such as name, email address, or anything in between.

 - Ranking order: Rank order is used to determine the order of preference for a list of items.
-These questions are best used when you want to measure your respondents’ attitude toward something.
+This question type is best used when you want to measure your respondents’ attitudes toward something.